Job satisfaction: What really matters to today’s workforce

 1 Comment

-Last modified 06 March 2024
+Last modified 14 October 2024

 Categories:

-Career & Development, Organisations & Culture
+Career & Development, Organisations & culture

 Estimated reading time: 5 minutes

-Working full time, we spend more than half of our awake hours in the workplace.
-Despite its dominance in our lives, SEEK recently reported that less than half of Australian workers are happy with their jobs, and only a small percentage of these unhappy workers actively look to change their situation.
-If an individual is discontent in their job, it can impact their life in a number of ways, from poor mental health to relationship strains.
 While each person is motivated by different things, there are several key factors that commonly contribute to overall job satisfaction.
 To explore Australians’ views on success, NAB published a whitepaper titled Rethink Success, which explored the importance and relevance of several quantitative measures of success.
 Conducted by global research firm Ipsos, more than 2,000 Australians aged 16-70 were asked about what drives job satisfaction for them.
 Remuneration topped the list as the most important contributor, but a number of other factors followed closely behind.
-With reference to the findings, we explore some of the prominent factors that contribute to job satisfaction.

 NAB top nine